CORE-GATECH-GROUP/serpent-tools/docs/examples/DepletionReader.rst

 .. image:: DepletionReader_files/DepletionReader_24_0.png

-This type of plotting can also be applied to the |depMat|
+This type of plotting can also be applied to the |DepletedMaterial|
 level, with similar options for formatting and retrieving data.
 The materials to be plotted can be filtered using the ``materials`` argument.
 The ``labelFmt`` argument can be used to apply a consistent